 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 2 / 4

-While Kashmir’s chief minister is a woman, women are generally underrepresented in politics.
+While Kashmir’s chief minister in the first half of 2018 was a woman, women are generally underrepresented in politics.

 C. FUNCTIONING OF GOVERNMENT: 4 / 12